 Nuuksio National Park

-If you’re interested in visiting Tampere for more than a day trip, you can find hotels here to make your trip comfortable.
+If you’re interested in visiting Tampere for more than one of the day trips from Helsinki, you can find hotels hereto make your trip comfortable.

 Hämeenlinna is a medieval town with great sightseeing opportunities and interesting historic establishments.
-The town is often at the top of Helsinki points of interest lists, specifically the ancient Häme Castle which is one of Finland’s medieval royal castles.
-The Historical Museum in Häme Castle showcases the unique history of the castle including its tight historic connection with Sweden.
+The town is often at the top of Helsinki points of interest lists, specifically the ancient Häme Castle, which is one of Finland’s medieval royal castles.
+The Historical Museum in Häme Castle showcases the unique history of the castle, including its tight historical connection with Sweden.

 Day Cruise to Tallinn

-If you’re interested in visiting longer than a day trip from Helsinki, check out and find hotels to stay in Tallinn.
+If you’re interested in visiting longer than day trips from Helsinki, check out and find hotels to stay in Tallinn.

 Loviisa is a beautiful coastal town with large spaces of greenery, forestry, and water.
 The beautiful wooden houses make the setting of this town idyllic.
 The town is well-known for the Svartholma Sea Fortress, which is located on an island 10km from the center of the town.
 Catch a boat or join a cruise to visit the fortress and learn more about its history.

 Raseborg, named after the 14th century Castle of Raseborg, is a popular town for visitors.
-The city is once again bilingual with the majority of the town being Swedish-speaking.
-The Castle of Raseborg is a popular historical building which played a significant role in the Swedish-Finish history.
+The city is once again bilingual, with the majority of the town being Swedish-speaking.
+The Castle of Raseborg is a popular historical building that played a significant role in Swedish-Finish history.

-The town is also home to numerous boutiques which feature wonderful Finnish Art, clothing, handicrafts, home décor items and fashion.
+The town is also home to numerous boutiques that feature wonderful Finnish Art, clothing, handicrafts, home décor items, and fashion.
 For some local history, the Vihti Church and the Vihti Museum are two interesting places to see.
 The Vihti museum presents the cultural history of its town with permanent exhibitions as well as yearly temporary exhibitions.